 - Lew Mar – Also trained under Bill Hamon

-- Sharon Stone – She recently gave a very accurate prophecy about the economic crisis.
+- Sharon Stone – She gave a very accurate prophecy about the 2008 economic crisis.
+She was miraculously healed of a genetic brittle bone disease.

 - Bill Lackey – Bill is one of Hamon’s key guys.
 He does great prophetic training.